fauxless/crosscode-ninja-skin-rework/README.md

 **7. Paste or drag in the files from the Ninja DLC into this folder.**

+Note: For the "A New Home" DLC, you will also need to add the __sleeping.png__ file in this folder as well.

 **8. Rename these textures to overwrite the _move.png_ and _throw.png_ respectively.
 You want the name to be identical to what these two files are.**
 Your going to have to remove the original files you're replacing before you can do this step.